 You shouldn't go in a locker room when our national anthem is played.

-I'm going to ask all of those people to recommend to me, because that's what they're protesting.
+I am going to ask all of those people to recommend to me, because that's what they're protesting, people that they think were unfairly treated by the justice system.

 And I understand that.